mlochbaum/BQN/running.md

 ### BQN2NGN

-[BQN2NGN](https://github.com/mlochbaum/BQN2NGN) is a prototype implementation in Javascript built to experiment with the langauge.
+[BQN2NGN](https://github.com/mlochbaum/BQN2NGN) is a prototype implementation in Javascript built to experiment with the language.
 It's now abandoned.